Eid Al Adha | The Sheep Feast in Morocco

 The Day of Eid in Morocco

 This is a much anticipated day in Morocco, much like Christmas is for Christians.
 Families get up early in the morning for a special family breakfast, after which the men head off to the mosque for prayers.
 The sacrifice occurs later in the morning.
 After the king sacrifices his sheep, the people are free to begin the sacrifices in their own homes.
 Sometimes someone in the family will perform the sacrifice, in other cases, a butcher will come to the house to do the work.
 The only acceptable method for killing an animal in Islam is halal.
 This is done through a cut to the jugular vein.
-It is said to be quick and painless.
+People say it is quick and painless.

-As soon as the animal is dead, the skin is removed in one piece and given away.
+As soon as the animal dies, the family removes the skin in one piece and gives it away.
 While it is against Islam to sell any part of a sacrificial animal, the person who receives the skin is free to sell it.
 The skins are usually sold to the leather tanneries in Fes.
-Next, the meat is processed.
+Next, the family processes the meat.
 Every single part of the animal is saved and eaten.
 This includes internal organs, the brain, feet, etc. Usually, the liver is eaten first, as it is more perishable than other parts.
 The intestines and other small bits of meat are hung outside to dry for days in the sun to be used later for flavoring a variety of dishes.

 Below is an example of one of my neighbor’s meat drying on the terrace.
 This ummm … presentation took some getting used to for me.
 Of course, there are Muslims in the states who celebrate this holiday; however, it’s not considered acceptable practice to sacrifice animals on your back deck or in your driveway.
 So in general, it’s rarely seen.
 In Morocco, it’s all out in the open.
 While I’ve been in Morocco for three Eids, I still have difficulty eating a sheep that I’ve actually “met,” especially with the smell of blood still hanging in the air.
 But I find that sheep is quite tasty on other days!